How to Fix Nike Run Club Not Working on Apple Watch

 Nike Run Club Is Lagging on Apple Watch

-Another common issue is that the Nike Run Club can lag or reset for no reason during long runs, causing frustration for users.
+Another common issue is that the Nike Run Club can lag or reset for no reason during long runs.

 I recommend deleting the Nike Run Club app from both your iPhone and Apple Watch.
 After that, reset your iPhone first and then your Apple Watch.
 Once done, reinstall the Nike Run Club app and check if it’s working properly.